-Trump Medical Exam Results ‘Excellent’ But Full Details May Not Be Released By White House
+Trump Medical Exam Results ‘Excellent,’ But Full Details May Not Be Released By White House

 On Friday, Trump had a complete physical exam at Walter Reed National Military Medical Center in Bethesda, Maryland.
 Reuters reports that military doctors spent about three hours with President Trump.
 When the exam was complete, White House doctor Ronny Jackson announced that the check-up went “exceptionally well.”

-The New York Times reports a statement issued by the White House reveals that Trump, 71, is ‘in excellent health” but Dr. Jackson did not go into detail about the exam.
+The New York Times reports a statement issued by the White House reveals that Trump, 71, is ‘in excellent health,” but Dr. Jackson did not go into detail about the exam.
 However, Jackson did state that he would provide “some of the details” to the public on Tuesday during a press conference with Sarah Huckabee Sanders, but how much we learn is up to the White House.

 “The President’s physical exam today at Walter Reed National Military Medical Center went exceptionally well,” Dr. Jackson stated.
 “The President is in excellent health and I look forward to briefing some of the details on Tuesday.”